-The decision to approve or deny th e request is based on the student's grades and d attendance rec ord. -------------- --------------- --------- -------------- ------- -------- ----------- ------------ ------------------ ------
+The decision to approve or deny the request is based on the student's grades and attendance record.

-- 1.No trip will last longer than 10 school days. - 2.No combination of educational trips will last longer than 10 school days. - 3.No student may take more than three educational trips per school year. - 4.
-Travel will not be granted during district or state testing periods - 5.
-Any exception to the above policy would require approval of the board of education.
+1.No trip will last longer than 10 school days.

+2.No combination of educational trips will last longer than 10 school days.

+3.No student may take more than three educational trips per school year.

+4. Travel will not be granted during district or state testing periods

+5. Any exception to the above policy would require approval of the board of education.
-Name of student Age: Grade:

-School: JAMESTOWN ELEMENTARY SCHOOL Homeroo om teacher:

-Dates of desired absence (Inclusive):

-Name of person who will be responsible for the student(s) activities
+Name of student Age: Grade: School: JAMESTOWN ELEMENTARY SCHOOL Homeroom teacher: Dates of desired absence (Inclusive): Name of person who will be responsible for the student(s) ac tivities

-Use the back of this form to provide the proposed itinerary and a list of f the educational components of the tour or trip.
+Use the back of this form to provide the proposed itinerary and a list of the educational components of the tour or trip.

 Students must give advance notice to teachers for assignments.
-The long assignments are given, students are expected to complete all work befor time line problems with teachers before leaving on their trip.
-If work is assignments. re returning to class.
-Students must discuss potential
+The longer the trip, the more advance notice is necessary.
+Once assignments are given, students are expected to complete all work before returning to class.
+Students must discuss potential time line problems with teachers before leaving on their trip.
+If work is not completed satisfactorily, no credit will be given for assignments.

-Parent's Signature: Date:
+Date:

-Principal's Signature: Date:
+Date:

-Superintendent's Signature: Date:
+Date:

 Approved

 Denied

+oposed Itinerary: st of education sites, events, or activities that your child will participate in while on the to our or trip: